The Transsexual Empire: Publication history

 In 1979, the first edition of The Transsexual Empire was published by Beacon Press, a nonprofit publisher in Boston run by the Unitarian Universalist Association.
 In 1980, the book was published in the United Kingdom by The Women's Press.
 In 1994, a second edition was published by Teachers College Press.

 Reception

-At the time of publishing, The Transsexual Empire was respected and admired in mainstream media, with psychiatrist Thomas Szasz commenting that "[it] has rightly seized on transsexualism as an emblem of modern society's unremitting—though increasingly concealed—antifeminism."
+The Transsexual Empire was well-received in mainstream media upon its publication, with psychiatrist Thomas Szasz commenting that "[the book] has rightly seized on transsexualism as an emblem of modern society's unremitting—though increasingly concealed—antifeminism."
 In a 1980 review, the philosopher Sarah Hoagland called it a "fecund discussion of patriarchal deception".
-However, that interpretation has since gone out of vogue.

-Raymond's views on trans people have been criticized by many in the LGBT and feminist communities as extremely transphobic, and constituting hate speech against trans men and trans women.
+However, Raymond's views on transgender people have been criticized by some LGBT and feminist writers as transphobic, and constituting hate speech against transgender people.